Zimmerberg

-Zimmerberg (el.
-769 m) is a mountain and a region located in the district of Horgen in the canton of Zurich, Switzerland.
-Its name bases on the Old High German word zimbar in the meaning of lumber.
+The Zimmerberg (el.
+769 m) is a mountain and a region in the district of Horgen in the canton of Zurich, Switzerland.
+Its name comes from the Old High German word zimbar, meaning lumber.

 Geography

 Zimmerberg mountain is located some 15 km in the southeast of the city of Zürich, between Langnau am Albis in the Sihl Valley (German: Sihltal) and Rüschlikon and Horgen on the Lake Zurich, overlooking Sihl valley, the Albis hills, Lake Zurich and Pfannenstiel.
 Points of interest include Hüttnersee and, on the neighbouring Albis chain, Albishorn (909 m), Bürglen mountain (914.6 m), the observation tower near Schnabelburg, the Albis Pass, Felsenegg and the extensive woods known as Sihlwald.
 Sihl river borders Zimmerberg on its southern side, on the northeastern side it is bordered by the Lake Zürich.
 The area is wooded, but also has extensive fields, some cultivated.
 Being near the city Zurich, the area is a known recreation area.

 The area alongside Lake Zürich had been formed as the left moraine of the Ice Age glacier, the bed of which is now the Lake Zürich and the valley of the Sihl river.
 The soil is mostly a conglomerate of gravel, some of it large, and glacial loess.